Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 Use “Sphinx Latest Searches” widget or add it as template tag:
 <?php if (function_exists('ss_latest_searches')) ss_latest_searches(); ?>

+==== Upgrade the plugin ====

+   1. Unpack the plugin archive to wp-content/plugins folder of your WordPress installation
+   2. Open Sphinx Search settings page and cancel Wizard to skip configuration

 == Frequently Asked Questions ==